Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

-Tug-of-war may be played on domains in Euclidean space, or on graphs.
-The discrete context is our object of attention in this article and we start by reviewing the simple definition of tug-of-war for finite graphs.
+Though not the original form of tug-of war, the game with constant bias is the simplest to define.
+Reflecting the discrete context in which we will work, we start by specifying it for finite graphs.

-\begin{definition} Let a finite graph $G = (V,E)$ be given, with the vertex set $V$ written as the disjoint union of two non-empty sets: the field of {\em open} play, $V_O,$ and the set of {\em boundary} vertices,~$V_B$.
-The payoff function is a given map $p:V_B \lora [0,\infty)$.
+\begin{definition} Let a finite graph $G = (V,E)$ be given, with the vertex set $V$ written as the disjoint union of two non-empty sets: the field of {\em open} play, $\openmac,$ and the set of {\em boundary} vertices,~$\boundarymac$.
+The payoff function is a given map $p:\boundarymac \lora [0,\infty)$.
 We will refer to the triple $(V,E,p)$ as a {\em boundary-payment graph}. \end{definition}

-We specify tug-of-war with a biased coin, and its counter evolution $X: \llbracket 0, F \rrbracket \lora V$.
+We specify tug-of-war with a coin of fixed bias, and its counter evolution $X: \llbracket 0, F \rrbracket \lora V$.
 (We denote by $\llbracket i,j \rrbracket$ the integer interval $\{ k \in \Z: i \leq k \leq j\}$.) \begin{definition} The game $\tugofwar(q,v)$ has parameters $q \in [0,1]$ and $v \in V$.
 Set $X_0 = v$, so that the counter starts at $v$.
-Let $i \in \nwithoutzero$ (where $\nwithoutzero$ denotes the natural numbers excluding zero).
+Let $i \in \nwithoutzero$ be a positive integer.
 At the start of the $i$\textsuperscript{th} turn, the counter is at~$X_{i-1}$.
-A coin is flipped that lands head with probability~$q$.
+A coin is flipped that lands heads with probability~$q$.
 If it lands heads, Maxine wins the right to move the counter to a vertex in $V$ adjacent to its present location~$X_{i-1}$; if not, Mina wins the same right.
 The resulting location is $X_i$.
-The finish time $F$ is the minimum value of $i \in \nwithoutzero$ such that $X_i$ lies in the boundary $V_B$.
+The finish time $F$ is the minimum value of $i \in \nwithoutzero$ such that $X_i$ lies in the boundary $\boundarymac$.
 The game ends when turn $F$ does.
 A final payment of $p(X_F)$ units is made by Mina to Maxine.
 (Our currency is the `unit'.) \end{definition} The notion of game value will be recalled in Definition~\ref{d.purevalue}; in essence, it is the mean final payment when the game is correctly played.
 It is quite intuitive that the value $V(q,v)$ of $\tugofwar(q,v)$ exists and solves the system of equations

-subject to $V(q,w) = p(w)$ for $w \in V_B$.
+subject to $V(q,w) = p(w)$ for $w \in \boundarymac$.
 Tug-of-war was considered in the symmetric case where $q=1/2$ by~\cite{PSSW09}.
-The biased game, with $q \not= 1/2$, was treated by~\cite{PPS10,PeresSunic}; we will later review the fast algorithm given in~\cite{PeresSunic} for computing biased infinity harmonic functions (which solve the displayed equations).
+The biased game, with $q \neq 1/2$, was treated by~\cite{PPS10,PeresSunic}; we will later review the fast algorithm given in~\cite{PeresSunic} for computing biased infinity harmonic functions (which solve the displayed equations).